K.M. Graham: Early life and education

 Graham was born in Hamilton, Ontario, in 1913.
 She graduated from Trinity College at the University of Toronto with a degree in home economics in 1936.
 She never received a formal education or training in art.

 Art career

 Graham was a museum docent at the Art Gallery of Toronto, where she became familiar with works by Piet Mondrian and American color field painters.
 During travels with her husband, she visited art galleries and museums, developing her love of art.

 Encouraged by Jack Bush to paint, Graham had her first solo art exhibition in Toronto in 1967, at the Carmen Lamanna Gallery.
 In 1971, after visiting Cape Dorset in the Canadian Arctic, she shifted her focus to depicting the region's landscape.
-In 1976, she became an artist in residence in Cape Dorset, going on to introduce acrylic paints to Inuit artists.
+She worked closely with Inuk artist Lucy Qinnuayuak in 1973, introducing her to pastels and acrylic paint used in a watercolour style.
+In 1976, she returned as an artist in residence, and introduced other Inuit artists to the medium.
 One critic described her paintings as "playful, expansive, and unpretentious".